 Vegan essentials: Story mfg.

 When it comes to ready-to-wear collections, there are a few standout brands making the case for slow fashion.
-Founded by British husband-and-wife duo Saeed and Katy Al-Rubeyi, Story mfg. holds its ‘positive product manifesto’ front and centre of every one of its fashion-forward collections — an approach that doesn't involve a trade-off between aesthetics and eco-consciousness.
+Founded by British husband-and-wife duo Saeed and Katy Al-Rubeyi, Story mfg. holds its ‘positive product manifesto’ front and center of every one of its fashion-forward collections — an approach that doesn't involve a trade-off between aesthetics and eco-consciousness.
 The label works with dyers, weavers, embroiderers and tailors in their atelier in a forest in south-east India to create its sustainable clothing across both mens and womenswear.
 ‘We never use animal products because we don’t feel there is anything sustainable or positive in raising and slaughtering other creatures.
 Everything we do is vegan and completely cruelty-free,’ notes the brand on its vegan practices.

 Vegan outerwear: Apparis

 In womenswear, emerging New York favorite Apparis creates luxurious faux-fur pieces and sumptuous, sustainable knitwear.
 The brand was co-founded by French duo Amélie Brick and Lauren Nouchi after the pair witnessed the impact of fashion’s unethical manufacturing practices first-hand.
 ‘We both left our jobs at luxury fashion houses in 2016 and made the pledge to do better, and Apparis was born,’ explains the design duo.
 ‘From day one, we’ve put our heart and soul into creating the highest-quality, animal-free alternatives out there.
 We believe that no animal needs to be harmed in the making of Apparis products.
 It was important for us to build the foundation of our brand based on something that was not only meaningful to us, but also aligned to a new generation of consumers.’
-The label specialises in bold, covetable outerwear, with each piece named after women who have inspired them.
+The label specializes in bold, covetable outerwear, with each piece named after women who have inspired them.